-The Trust is delighted that a significant donation of £1.4m has been generously given by the David Ross Foundation, and a new building has been named the David P. J. Ross Magna Carta Vault in honour of the foundation’s contribution.
+Other projects supported by the Trust include: conservation works at Lincoln Castle and the building of a new home for Lincoln Cathedral’s Magna Carta, the David P. J. Ross Magna Carta Vault .
 The David Ross Foundation helps children and young people discover their strengths through a wide-range of world-class opportunities focusing on education, sports, arts and the community.
 Also, a celebration of Magna Carta’s 800th anniversary in 2015 through Lincolnshire’s Great Exhibition.